grammyjs/website/site/docs/guide/introduction.md

 Today, most servers use Node.js.

 On the other hand side, Deno is significantly easier to learn and to use.
-If you don't have much experience with programming yet, **it makes sense to start with Deno**.
+If you don’t have much experience with programming yet, **it makes sense to start with Deno**.

 Even if you have written code for Node.js before, you should consider giving Deno a go.
 Many things that are hard under Node.js are a no-brainer under Deno.